tibsar/tibsar.github.io/source/_posts/2015-06-11-how-to-set-up-a-custom-octopress-blog.markdown

   categories:
 ---
 ```
 You can add categories into the categories section that relate to your post.
 To enter multiple categories, you can use the syntax `["cats", "octopress", "babies"]` The content of your post will go under the second `---`.
 You can write anything here!
-Since it's the first post though, you may want to keep up tradition with "Hello world!"
+This is a Markdown file, so it has some pretty nifty features that you can find <a href="/blog/markdown-cheat-sheet/" target=_blank>here</a>.
+Since it's the first post, you may want to keep up tradition with "Hello world!"
 ```
 ---
   layout: post